top of page

 Eligibility: Everyone is eligible to enroll in this course.

-Application Deadline: Rolling Basis
+Application Deadline: Rolling basis

-Course Dates: Self-Paced
+Course Dates: Self-paced

-Cost: Free without certificate
+Cost: Free without a certificate

 Eligibility: Everyone is eligible to enroll in this course.

-Application Deadline: Rolling Basis
+Application Deadline: Rolling basis

-Course Dates: Self-Paced (approx 5 hours)
+Course Dates: Self-paced (approx 5 hours)

-Cost: Free without certificate and $199 with certificate (financial aid available)
+Cost: Free without a certificate and $199 with a certificate (financial aid available)

 Eligibility: Everyone is eligible to enroll in this course.

-Application Deadline: Rolling Basis
+Application Deadline: Rolling basis

-Course Dates: Self-Paced
+Course Dates: Self-paced

 Eligibility: Everyone is eligible to enroll in this course.

-Application Deadline: Rolling Basis
+Application Deadline: Rolling basis

-Course Dates: Self-Paced
+Course Dates: Self-paced

 Also, check for free or low-cost options, as there are many available that can suit various budgets.
 For example, you can audit most of the courses on Coursera and Edx for free.
 You can also access MIT’s OpenCourseware platform for free courses and material.
 These courses can provide a strong foundation for students looking to deepen their understanding of economics and prepare for college-level coursework.